Readit News logoReadit News

 more_corn commented on Ask HN: Are You Considering Leaving Tech All Together? · Posted by u/karakoram

-more_corn · a day ago
+more_corn · 2 months ago

 I continually fantasize about doing something that doesn’t require a computer to design, manufacture, distribute, or sell.
 Let me know if you think of anything.
 Much as I hate them I do actually have a good time when things work out.
 Unfortunately when things work out you’ve solved some problem and the reward for solving a problem is more problems to solve.